 Wearing a heart rate monitor is really important for those with POTS and/or chronic fatigue.
 These monitors, whether a wristwatch or chest band, track your pulse all day.
 A higher pulse means the body is working harder, which can lead to fatigue and other symptoms if prolonged.
 Monitor heart rate throughout the day to know when you’re doing too much and when you need to rest.

-My heart rate monitor of choice for daily wear is my Fitbit Ionic.
-It’s an older model, so it’s probably more affordable now than newer options.
-But I’ve had it for almost three years and it still works like it’s brand new.
+My heart rate monitor of choice for daily wear is my Fitbit Sense, which is a newer model that I recently got.
 I can see my heart rate with two taps of the screen.
 And I can see my pulse for the entirety of my workouts, which allows me to gauge when I need to lower or raise the intensity.
 I will forever preach the importance of a quality heart rate monitor, especially for POTS patients.

 Balance Daily Activities